Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

     17. Narrative indicator:  At low technologies, the will to distribute technology widely and include the public ameliorates some of the awfulness of feudal economies.
 I think that the turnover point is around Wealth 5.
 If a primitive feudal economy implements this, it's less evil than it otherwise would be... but if an advanced feudal economy implements this, it's more evil than it otherwise would be.
 Wealth 5 is, of course, the point at which feudal economics start increasing Wealth on net.
 You don't really think that a super-advanced society would prefer to breed the serfs rather than respect their rights, do you?
     18. Narrative indicator:  The more the rest of the tech base develops, the more this tech gets fun.
 At extreme development, people who just have to be smart at all costs start getting very smart with this, because they arrange their lives to have a steady need of intelligence.
 Embracing the risks, I imagine having access to cognitive load-balancing promotes the adrenaline sports and makes high-stress endeavors more approachable.
     19. Bureaucratic waste analysis:  There is a literal component to the bureaucratic waste of this technology which arises in the utopic phase and persists throughout.
 A society using distributed thought (at any tech level it is trying to implement this) has to hire more social scientists, more fact checkers, and (eventually) more neurologists than it would otherwise require.
 There is also a metaphorical component that can waste bureaucrats quite brutally, which is that corruption and inequalities in society are likely to manifest rather grotesquely as this technology matures to its most high-tech form.
 Additionally, that trust that people are smart even if they don't seem to be talking about reality is occasionally false, so the risks of this technology will sometimes prove true.
-    20. Utopic rating:  3/5, +2 in primitive feudal economies, -2 in advanced feudal economies (this is a gradient with the previous modifier), +1 if any two or more panarchic AI Overseers are installed, +1 with a Seat of Justice
+    20. Liberation rating:  3/5, +2 in primitive feudal economies, -2 in advanced feudal economies (this is a gradient with the previous modifier), +1 if any two or more panarchic AI Overseers are installed, +1 with Right to Happiness
-    21. Public protection rating:  3/5, +1 in regulated and planned economies, +1 if any two or more panarchic AIs are installed, -1 in feudal economies
+    21. Protection rating:  2/5, +2 in regulated or planned economies, -1 in feudal or free market economies, +1 per two installed Panarchic AIs in system, +1 with Seat of Justice (Max 5/5)
     22. Technological smoothness:  5/5
     23. Technological extremophilia:  5/5
     24. Stress/Boredom:  2/5 (Calm)
+    25. Me-points: 2/3
-    25. Kind of person most protected:  Dumb but technophilic people.
+    26. Kind of person most protected:  Dumb but technophilic people.
-    26. Special categories:  Rehabilitative, Diversifying, Mind Control
+    27. Special categories:  Rehabilitative, Diversifying, Mind Control
-    27. Conversion potential:  Unknown
+    28. Conversion potential:  Unknown
 2. Telepathic Dust
 	1. Mechanism proposal:  As described, telepathic dust involves setting up the infrastructure to manufacture and distribute temporary clouds of empathy-dust across the public.
 It sets up ad-hoc transmissions between people in the area of effect so that they can feel each others' emotions and get a transient sense of one anothers' thoughts.
 It's a kind of super-tech toy for enhancing other kinds of play and encouraging people to trust each other.
 	2. Downside analysis:  This technology is so literally described, that the wonder isn't so much how it works, but how it breaks.
 As telepathic dust proliferates in society, more of its social spaces would be afflicted by a haze of nanites in which empathy deficits temporarily evaporate.
 Are people who are only empathetic due to telepathic dust actually empathetic at all?
 Well...  no, they aren't.
 The sense of trustworthiness created by the dust is only locally rational.